dfernandos/shazam-cypress-api-test/README.md

     Given I hit the url for get top artists api endpoint When I pass the url in the request with an invalid API key Then I receive an error response code

+  Scenario: Verify the response when no query parameters are provided
+    Given I hit the url for get top artists api endpoint When I pass the url in the request with no query paramether Then I receive a 204 response code
 ```

 ## Continuous Integration